 Like Netflix.
 Like a magazine.
-You can keep it for just one month.
+You can keep it for just a month.
 The startup ushers in an era of electric cars as a service and not as a product.

-Startups in the field of electric cars have long tried to repeat Tesla's prodigious success, but Canoo tries to do something new and launch the subscription car.
+Startups in the field of electric cars have long tried to repeat Tesla's prodigious success, but Canoo tries to do something new and launch the car subscription.

-Rather than making a luxury car with stunning performance and a blue price, Canoo's electric car looks like a futuristic minivan, and will only be available by subscription from 2021.
+Rather than making a luxurious car with killer performance and a blue price, Canoo's electric car has the look of a futuristic minivan, and will be available only by subscription from 2021.

 It's not a purchase, it's not a rental.
-It's just a subscription car, it's like having an account of those to watch streaming TV.
+It's really a subscription car, it's like having an account to watch TV in streaming.

-"The new generations don't want to spend a ton of money on a car," says Ulrich Kranz about the economic model of Canoo.
+“The new generations don't want to spend a lot of money to get a car,” says Ulrich Kranz about the economic model of Canoo.

-Customers will pay a monthly fee which includes the cost of the car, insurance and maintenance.
+Customers will pay a monthly fee that includes the cost of the car, insurance and maintenance.
 Everything will be managed by an app, no point of sale.
-You will be able to return the car even after a month, which Kranz predicts will encourage many more people to try the electric car.
+You can return the car even after a month, which Kranz predicts will encourage many more people to try electric cars.

 No constraints

-"Several potential customers don't even know they need an electric car," says Kranz in reference to concerns about the mileage and the presence of a good number of charging stations.
-Having the experience of an electric car without buying it or leasing it will push people to use the electric vehicle more and give Canoo an edge over all other companies.
+“Many potential customers don't even know they need an electric car,” says Kranz in reference to concerns about the kilometer range and the presence of a good number of charging stations.
+Being able to experience an electric car without buying or leasing will push people to use electric vehicles more and give Canoo an edge over all other companies.

 Canoo's subscription car